dmeybohm/dot-notation/README.md

 );
 ```

-Keys have to consistenly be used as arrays.
-If you change a value to an array, it
-will be overridden by the last value used:
+If some of the parent keys in a dotted key are not arrays, they will be overridden to
+be arrays.
+This means values which are later in the array can override those
+that come earlier.

+NOTE: this behavior may change in the future to throw an exception in this case.

 ```php
 $array = DotNotation::expand(array(